Jacques Marquette: Death

 In the spring of 1675, Marquette traveled westward and celebrated a public Mass at the Grand Village of the Illinois near Starved Rock.
 A bout of dysentery he had contracted during the Mississippi expedition sapped his health.
-On the return trip to Saint Ignace, he died at 37 years of age near the modern-day town of Ludington, Michigan.
+On the return trip to Saint Ignace, he died at 37 years of age near the modern-day town of Ludington, Michigan, Frankfort, Michigan, or Manistee, Michigan.
+The exact location is disputed and not known.
 His companions, Pierre Porteret and Jacques Largillier, buried his body at a spot that Marquette had chosen.
 They marked his burial site with a large cross.
 Porteret and Lagrillier continued on to St. Ignace, so they could inform those at the mission.

 Two years later, Kiskakon Ottawa from the Saint Ignace mission found Marquette's gravesite.
 They cleaned his bones in preparation for their journey.
 Ottawa and Huron, in about thirty canoes, accompanied them back to the mission.
 Marquette's remains were presented to Fathers Nouvel and Piercon.
 They led funeral services before burying his bones in the chapel at Mission Saint-Ignace on June 9, 1677.

 In 2018, residents of St. Ignace, some of them descendants of those led by Marquette to the mission, became aware that an ounce of Marquette's bones was located at Marquette University.
 Talks between the residents and the university began.
 The Museum of Ojibwe Culture sent a formal request for the return of the bones.
 This request was accepted by Marquette University.
 Two Native American men, one an Anishinaabe elder, arrived at the university in March 2022.
 They were presented with Marquette's bones, which they placed in a birch box for the return to St. Ignace.
 Following a ceremony, the bones retrieved from the university were reburied with the rest of Marquette's bones on June 18, 2022.